 Scientists often need to look at a molecule’s particular structure while developing new drugs and chemicals in order to understand its qualities and possible interactions with other molecules.
 Because every atom interacts with other atoms in complex ways, even comparatively small molecules are very challenging to accurately model with classical computers.

-Nowadays, modeling simple molecules with few atoms is nearly impossible with current computers .Quantum computers are well suited to handle this problwm since the combination of atoms within molecules is quantum system in and of itself.
+Nowadays, modeling simple molecules with few atoms is nearly impossible with current computers .Quantum computers are well suited to handle this problwm since the combination of atoms within molecules is a quantum system in and of itself.

 Machine learning